-From heart failure to depression, U.S. presidents have suffered from common health problems.
+From heart failure to depression, U.S. presidents have experienced common health problems.
 Our first 10 war-hero presidents brought a history of illness to the White House, including dysentery, malaria, and yellow fever.
-Later, many of our leaders attempted to hide their ailing health from the public, making health a medical and political issue.
+Later, many of our leaders attempted to hide their ailing health from the public, making health both a medical and a political issue.

 Take a look through history and learn about the health issues of the men in the Oval Office.

 The seventh president suffered from emotional and physical maladies.
 When the 62-year-old was inaugurated, he was remarkably thin, and had just lost his wife to a heart attack.
 He suffered from rotting teeth, chronic headaches, failing eyesight, bleeding in his lungs, internal infection, and pain from two bullet wounds from two separate duels.